 4. Doogee S90

-The older S90 matches the Ulefone Armor 6 below on durability and core specs, but adds into the mix a modular design that lets you clip on accessories including an extra battery pack, a night-vision camera, a walkie-talkie and a gamepad.
+The older S90 matches the previous-gen now-discontinued Ulefone Armor 6 on durability and core specs, but adds into the mix a modular design that lets you clip on accessories including an extra battery pack, a night-vision camera, a walkie-talkie and a gamepad.

 If you want these mods you'll need to be careful which version of the Doogee S90 or S95 you purchase.
 You can buy the phone on its own, for example, or get the S90 Super Bundle for £399.99.
 The latter looks to include all the mods, although our review sample did not come with the gamepad, so double-check to be sure.

 Battery life is a highlight of this phone even without the extra mod, with 5,050mAh as standard and an additional 5,000mAh available through the mod.
 Two days of power should be a given, not a dream.
 You can charge the phone over USB-C or wirelessly, both at 10W, but to also charge the mod you'll need to plug it in.